Cat coats tabby - all about, nothing left out

 Origin of Name

 It is thought that the word, "tabby" originates in the appearance of silk sold in Baghdad (the Attabiyah region).
-This region must have be known for selling silks that had a striped appearance (watered - waved - silk) as incorporated into the name.
-Attabiyah is reference to the latin attabi, and later the French tabis, which means, as I understand it, watered silk.
+This region must have been known for selling silks that had a striped appearance (watered - waved - silk) as incorporated into the name.
+Attabiyah is reference to the Latin attabi, and later the French tabis, which means, as I understand it, watered silk.
 As the striped and marbled tabby cats have the same general appearance, the word "tabby" was used to describe the coat.

-Cat Coats Tabby - Mackerel Tabby cat Chihiro - photo copyright fofurasfelinas reproduced under a creative commons Attribution-NonCommercial-NoDerivs License
+|Cat Coats Tabby - Mackerel Tabby cat Chihiro - photo copyright fofurasfelinas reproduced under a creative commons Attribution-NonCommercial-NoDerivs License|

-As mentioned the wild cats have tabby coloration and patterns and the domestic cat is descended from the wild cat (see a comparison between the Scottish wildcat and domestic tabby).
+As mentioned, the wild cats have tabby coloration and patterns and the domestic cat is descended from the wild cat (see a comparison between the Scottish wildcat and domestic tabby).
 The pattern has 2 elements to it.
 (1) There will be a group of hairs in which the individual hairs have bands of color running horizontally up the hair strand.
 One band will be yellow and the next black.
 These hairs form the background color upon which the pattern is overlayed by the second group of hairs.
 The commonly spoken of "Agouti" gene (A) creates this banding pattern on the hair shafts.
 The banding on the hair shaft is due it is thought to a reduction in the production of the pigmentation granules or the production of a different and yellow pigment.
 This results in fewer granules that are spread more thinly throughout the hair follicle to give the beige/yellow looking color.

 The pigment producing the black band in the hair shaft is called eumelanin and the yellow pigment is called phaeomelanin.